gdb -- gdb is the Gnu

 diagnostic capabilities.
 You can just re-link, which facilitates using

-to track down memory leaks, or you
+a debugger like gdb to track down memory leaks, or you

 can recompile, which turns on a number of potent runtime debugging